efren-palacios/duellinks/_posts/content/news/2018/03/2018-03-09-datamined-discoveries.md

 ### New Skills

-New skills have been found in the game files.
-Konami is clearly getting into the April Fools' spirit by creating a skill that starts the duel with the 'Field Spell' {Blast Held by a Tribute} which is in fact Ishizu's signature trap card!
+New skills have been found in the game files relating to {Amazoness Village}, {Gilford the Lightning} and {Sogen}.
+Konami is clearly getting into the April Fools' spirit by creating a skill that starts the duel with the 'Field Spell' {Blast Held by a Tribute} which is in fact Ishizu's signature Trap card!

 [gallery 2/3](/img/content/news/2018/03/datamined-discoveries/skill-amazoness-village.png, /img/content/news/2018/03/datamined-discoveries/skill-ishizu.png, /img/content/news/2018/03/datamined-discoveries/skill-gilford-the-lightning.png, /img/content/news/2018/03/datamined-discoveries/skill-blast-held-by-a-tribute.png, /img/content/news/2018/03/datamined-discoveries/skill-sogen.png)